Metadata sections, COMDAT and SHF_LINK_ORDER

 .quad .text.foo-. # PC-relative relocation

-Non-SHF_ALLOC metadata sections need to use absolute relocation types.
-There is no program counter concept for a section not loaded into memory, so PC-relative relocations cannot be used.
+Non-SHF_ALLOC metadata sections must use absolute relocation types since there's no program counter concept for sections not loaded into memory:

 1